Piles of cardboard sheets have been sitting on my shelves for some time, and I was wondering what I could do with them.

 For this, you will need glitter - I use Hemway Ultra Fine Craft Glitter, Iridescent White.
 But you can use any glitter you want.
 I prefer white glitter since I think it is more "snowy", but you can use colored glitter if you prefer.

-You will also need Mod Podge, paint brushes, a shaker or spoon to sprinkle the glitter, and a plate to collect the glitter leftovers.
+You will also need: non-yellowing medium*, paint brushes, a shaker or spoon to sprinkle the glitter, and a plate to collect the glitter leftovers.

-Begin applying the Mod Podge with a brush on the ground.
+Begin applying the medium with a brush on the ground.
 Work one small area at a time.

-Then, sprinkle glitter on the Mod Podge, and shake excess glitter into the plate.
+Then, sprinkle glitter on the medium, and shake excess glitter into the plate.

-Continue applying a coat of the Mod Podge / glitter mix on the rest of the yard and on the house (walls, roof, door, etc.).
+Continue applying a coat of the medium/glitter mix on the rest of the yard and on the house (walls, roof, door, etc.).
 Don't forget the fence, and the snow on the trees and the window edges.
+Be careful not to apply medium on the vellum windows, as it will wet the vellum and make it wrinkle.

 Collect the glitter leftovers (I use a funnel to put them back in my shaker, but it is optional).